-The Southern Great Basin has lower than normal hydrostatic pressure, which like when there is low hydrostatic pressure in a city water system, means there is a leak in the system.
+The Southern Great Basin has lower than normal hydrostatic pressure, which the same as when there is low hydrostatic pressure in a city water system, means there is a leak in the system.

-The leak is Grand Canyon.
+The Great Basin leak is Grand Canyon.